Key Plumbing Advertising Takeaways

 - Start a Podcast

 - Try Local Service Ads (LSA)

 What is Plumbing Advertising?

-Plumbing advertising is the production of advertisements for commercial or residential plumbing services or products.
+Plumbing advertising produces advertisements for commercial or residential plumbing services or products.
 An ad is a promotional notice or announcement in a public forum.
-In 2021, advertising can encompass a wide array of promotional materials, including PPC ads, website banners, and Google My Business posts.
+In 2022, advertising can encompass various promotional materials, including PPC ads, website banners, and Google Profile posts.